Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 31 Maret 2026 03.57.48 UTC
+- WIB: Selasa, 31 Maret 2026 04.53.39 UTC
-- WITA: Selasa, 31 Maret 2026 04.57.48 UTC
+- WITA: Selasa, 31 Maret 2026 05.53.39 UTC
-- WIT: Selasa, 31 Maret 2026 05.57.48 UTC
+- WIT: Selasa, 31 Maret 2026 06.53.39 UTC

 Kutipan Inspiratif:
-"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."
+"Take up one idea.
+Make that one idea your life - think of it, dream of it, live on that idea.
+Let the brain, muscles, nerves, every part of your body, be full of that idea, and just leave every other idea alone.
+This is the way to success."

 Kategori: success